MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 1. The single-app kiosk experience
     1. Assign one app to an account.
 When a user logs in, they will have access to only this app and nothing else on the system.
 During this time, the kiosk device is locked, with the kiosk app running above the lock screen.
 This experience is often used for public-facing kiosk machines. see [Set up a kiosk on Windows 10 Pro, Enterprise, or Education](https://docs.microsoft.com/windows/configuration/set-up-a-kiosk-for-windows-10-for-desktop-editions) for more information.

-2. THe multi-app kiosk experience (available in Windows 10, version 1709 and later)
+2. The multi-app kiosk experience (available in Windows 10, version 1709 and later)
     1. You can assign one or more apps to an account.
 When a user logs in, the device will start in a restricted shell experience with access to only your selected apps.
 See [Create a Windows 10 kiosk that runs multiple apps](https://docs.microsoft.com/windows/configuration/lock-down-windows-10-to-specific-apps) for more information.

 > [!NOTE]